aammd/MS_computational_ecology_opinion/compecol.md

 @ragh16ca suggest that this approach can also accommodate stakeholder knowledge and engagement.
-By building models that rely on ecological concepts, empirical data, and stakeholder feedback, they are able to implement a *computational agroecology* program, to use computational tools in the optimization of sustainable agricultural practices.
+By building models that rely on ecological concepts, empirical data, and stakeholder feedback, they propose a *computational agroecology* program, to use computational tools in the optimization of sustainable agricultural practices.
 This example suggests that not only can computational approaches yield fundamental research results in a short time frame, they can also be leveraged as a tool for applied research and knowledge transfer now.
 The definition of "a short time" is highly sensitive to the context -- some predictions can be generated using routine tools (in a matter of weeks), whereas some require to develop novel methodologies, and may require years.
 Accelerating the time to prediction will, in large part, require the development of software that can be deployed and run more rapidly.

 ## Mapping the domains of collaboration

-Understanding how computational ecology will fit within the broader research landscape requires to answer three questions: what can computational ecology bring, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
+Understanding how computational ecology will fit within the broader research landscape requires to answer three questions: what can computational ecology bring to the table, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
 It seems, at this point, important to minimize neither the importance nor the efficiency of sampling and collection of additional data.
 Sampling is important because ecological questions, no matter how fundamental, ought to be grounded in phenomena happening in nature, and these are revealed by observation or manipulation of natural systems.
 Sampling is efficient because it is the final arbiter: how good any prediction is at explaining aspects of a particular empirical system is determined by observations of this system, compared to the predictions.
-Yet any endeavor to collect additional data has its scope limited by financial, human, and temporal constraints --- or in other words, we need to chose what to sample, because we can't afford to sample it all.
-Computational approaches, because they can work through large amounts of data, and integrate them with models that can generate predictions, might allow answering an all important question: what do we sample, and where?
-Some rely on their ecological intuition to answer; being a computational ecologist, and therefore being deprived of such intuitions, I would suggest that data, coupled with model, can be used to provide this answer.

-Relying heavily on external information implies that computational research is dependant on standard for data representation.
+Relying heavily on external information implies that computational research is dependant on standards for data representation.
 The Ecological Metadata Language [@fegr05mve] is an attempt at standardizing the way meta-data are represented for ecological data; adherence to this standard, although it has been shown to improve the ease of assembling large datasets from single studies [@gil11eed],